onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 ### 16. Overriding strings for a supported language on mobile
 (on any browser)

-0. Go to latest JsFiddle
+0. Go to latest JSFiddle
 1. Add the following options to the `Onfido.init` initialisation params:
   ```javascript
   language: {